RAPTOR-sr/Sign-Language-to-TextConversion/README.md

 - Sign language to text conversion.
 - Easy to use and extend for further development.

+**Note:** The model is trained only with landmarks and connections (or skeletons) of the hand gestures.
+For real-time usage, accurate predictions depend on the quality of the detected landmarks and connections.

 ## Installation

 To run this project, you'll need to install the following libraries: